 - A major part of Indian banking moved online with internet banking and apps available for fund transfer

-Thus, the history of banking in India shows that with time and the needs of people, major developments have been done in the banking sector with an aim to prosper it.
+Thus, the history of banking in India shows that with time and the needs of people, major developments have been brought about in the banking sector with an aim to prosper it.

-The entire period of evolution of the banking industry is still ongoing and each day new changes can be seen in the banking sector for the betterment of the economic growth of the country.
+The entire period of evolution of the banking industry is ongoing, and each day new changes can be seen in the banking sector for the betterment of the economic growth of the country.

-Candidates who are willing to apply for the upcoming Government Government exams must ensure that they have proper notes and sufficient study material to prepare for the exam and for any other assistance, they can turn to BYJU’S.
+Candidates who are willing to apply for the upcoming Government exams must ensure that they have proper notes and sufficient study material to prepare for the exam.
+For any other assistance, they can turn to BYJU’S.